 Emails tend to look authentic, featuring corporate logos and layouts similar to those used by institutions for legitimate communications.
 Some fraudsters also use fake (spoofed) email addresses that appear to be sent from authentic organizations.

 Scam artists have also found a way to send fraudulent messages to mobile phones.
-Smishing is similar to phishing, except that fraudsters will send scam messages through text (SMS).
+Smishing is similar to phishing, except that fraudsters will send scam messages through text (SMS), often in the form of suspicious links.

 Be aware that some phishing and smishing scams try to trick you into downloading malicious software (malware) onto your computer or phone.
 Fraudsters do this by disguising malware as normal file attachments or as links within emails and text messages.